How to Get a Bill of Sale in Washington

 How to Complete a Bill of Sale Form in Washington

 Prior to signing a sample bill of sale in Washington, car owners must ensure that all fields of the form are completed correctly, since submitting a fraudulent credential to the state DOL is punishable by law.
-You can easily get a DMV bill of sale in WA via the internet by clicking this link.
 A bill of sale form must contain the following information:

 - The names and addresses of the seller and the buyer (a state ID card or valid Washington drivers license can be used for identification purposes)

 - Details about the vehicle on sale, such as: